dwheelerau/dalmations/README.md

 * `final_results/final_table_python.csv` the allele calls for each sample

-## Disclaimer
+## License
-This is free software and is provided with no warranty what-so-ever.
+This software is released under an MIT open source license.
+Please see LICENSE.txt for details.